mingtang/mingtang.github.io/photography.md

 <img src="/images/ming-tang.jpg" alt="Me at Monument Valley"/>

 <div class="page-content wc-container">
 	<p>I do photography as a hobby.
-Being a Earth scientist granted me lots of opportunities to travel around the world and see many places that may not be easily accessible to the public.</p>
+Being an Earth scientist granted me lots of opportunities to travel around the world and see many places that may not be easily accessible to the public.</p>
 	<hr style="margin-bottom:48px">

 	<div class="post-box" style="margin-bottom:48px">